leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.step.md

 ```
             function does a dt_gym simulation step:
             apply action, increment the step counters, observes, retrieve reward,
-            and finalizes a physicell episode, if episode is terminate or truncated.
+            and finalizes a physicell episode, if episode is terminated or truncated.

 ```